riffpointer/riffpointer.github.io/_posts/riffpointers-hub/2026-06-24-macos-high-sierra-on-qemu-installation-notes-osx-kvm.md

 To bypass this error, click Utilities in the top menu bar of the installer screen, then click Terminal.
 Run this command to redirect the installer catalog to an unencrypted HTTP address:

+(Unfortunately you have to type this whole thing in manually)

 ```bash
 nvram IASUCatalogURL="http://swscan.apple.com/content/catalogs/others/index-10.13-10.12-10.11-10.10-10.9-mountainlion-lion-snowleopard-leopard.merged-1.sucatalog"
 ```

 Run this command in the same terminal window to set the system date back to October 25, 2017:

 ```bash
 date 1025120017
 ```

 Type `exit`, close the terminal window, and open Disk Utility.
 Format the virtual storage drive (`mac_hdd_ng.qcow2`) as Mac OS Extended (Journaled) with a GUID Partition Map.
 Close Disk Utility, select Reinstall macOS, and proceed with the installation steps.